timjogorman/RicherEventDescription/guidelines.md

 - The burglar ~~committed~~ a heinous **<sub>event</sub>crime**.

 The same rules for minimal-span annotation will also apply to nouns.
-Hopefully you will have some exposure to what the head of a noun phrases is from syntactic courses, and this will be quite familiar.
+Hopefully you will have some exposure to what the head of a noun phrase is from syntactic courses, and this will be quite familiar.
 Start by examining the example for participants which you desire to annotate;
 say that you found the following:

 - The most recent IED attack outside the Green Zone in Baghdad
-- The shooting near the word-torn city
+- The shooting near the war-torn city
 - That recision biopsy analysis of the sigmoid colon today

-For each, rule out prepositional phrases and post-postitional adverbs:
+For each, rule out prepositional phrases and post-positional adverbs:

 - The most recent IED attack ~~outside the Green Zone in Baghdad~~
 - The shooting ~~near the war-torn city~~